wrewsama/obsidian-vault/Main Notes/Linux Boot Process.md

 	4. run kernel code
 	5. hands over control to kernel
 4. kernel takes over computer's resources
-5. loads hardware drivers and modules
+5. loads hardware drivers and modules (different from the ones used by the BIOS)
 6. mounts the root filesystem
 7. run init process (usually systemd)
-	1. initialises everything that needs to launch behind the scenes when starting up linux
+	1. initialises everything that needs to launch behind the scenes when starting up linux (e.g. starting `systemctl` daemons)

 ---
 ## References